-(Quality Reviewer, 2010)
+(Quality Reviewer, 2010)13

-factors at play, such as the ratio between heights and widths and the proportions between solid (walls) and void (windows, doors).
+and windows.
+There are various factors at play, such as the ratio between heights and widths and the proportions between solid (walls) and void (windows, doors).
 In general terms, with traditional architecture, building proportions with a vertical emphasis (as opposed to square and horizontal) have for a long time created pleasing buildings.
 Buildings are of course viewed in three dimensions and this also needs to be taken into account, such as the depth of a building, roof pitches, eaves, gables etc.